UPES Integrated LLB Admissions 2025

 Taxation law | Introduction, Residential Status, Income from Salary, Income which does not form part of Total Income, Income from House Property, Income from Business & Profession, Indirect Tax, Recent GST Amendment |

 The Consortium of NLUs prescribes the CLAT exam pattern on its official website separately for integrated UG law and PG law programmes.
-The Consortium had revised the CLAT UG exam pattern beginning from CLAT 2024 in a bid to revise to make CLAT more student-friendly.
+The Consortium had revised the CLAT UG exam pattern beginning from CLAT 2024 in a bid to revise it to make CLAT more student-friendly.
 The CLAT PG exam pattern was kept unchanged.
 The exam pattern of CLAT 2026 is described in the table below.

 Particulars | Details |